humanistic/REN/readme.md

 ###Why?

-It's much easier to eyes than XML and JSON and at the same time it's at least as powerful.
+It's much easier on the eyes than XML and JSON and at the same time it's at least as powerful.
 Broader datatype support is also great property of REN.

 ##Syntax